How to compare BT, Sky and Virgin Media for TV

 Some of the spare tuners in each box are reserved for streaming to other devices - and in the 2TB box, one is kept by for ultra HD content, whether live or on demand.

-As with Virgin Media's Tivo boxes, we're basically renting them from the broadcaster, and as seen from the table above, the setup costs start at £20 for those taking the 1TB box, up to £199 for the 2TB box on its own.
+As can be seen from the table above, the setup costs start at £20 for those taking the 1TB box, and can go up to £199 for those taking the 2TB box.

 High definition (HD) channels

 There's no mistaking HD: it's around four times sharper than average TV and the colours are much brighter.

 However, even people with a HD-ready kit - a HD TV or set top box - aren't actually watching high definition unless they're watching a channel labelled "HD", whether free-to-air or included in one of the HD subscription packs from Sky, Virgin Media or BT.

 According to BARB, more than 40 million of us now have access to a HD TV, with figures having risen fairly steadily since early 2012.

 All new TVs are now HD-ready at the very least - we've a guide to the differences in both viewing experience and price here - but to get the best range of HD content we still need to look to one of the pay TV providers.